microvm/microvm-tutorial/docs/index.rst

 Mu Tutorial
 ===========

-This tutorial is about Mu, a micro virtual machine designed by `The Micro Virtual Machine Project <http://microvm.org/>`__.
-A micro virtual machine is a minimalist virtual machine as an underlying substrate for high-level programming language implementations.
+This tutorial is about the `Mu micro virtual machine <http://microvm.org/>`__.

+A micro VM is a minimalist virtual machine as an underlying substrate for high-level programming language implementations.
+Mu is designed for languages that are concurrent, JIT compiled and use garbage collection.

 Language Implementor's Tutorial
 ===============================